What is BRT?

 Demand for bus service

 London has one of the province’s highest bus ridership rates per capita outside of Toronto.
 Londoners take more than 22.6 million rides on buses each year.

 Connecting our city

-BRT will connect many key London establishments – from post-secondary institutions, hospitals and shopping centres to banks, manufacturing firms and businesses that fuel London’s rapidly growing high-tech industry.
-The BRT business plan highlights these connections as a way to help London employers recruit and retain skilled talent.
+Rapid transit will connect many key London establishments – from post-secondary institutions, hospitals and shopping centres to banks, manufacturing firms and businesses that fuel London’s rapidly growing high-tech industry.
+The business plans highlight these connections as a way to help London employers recruit and retain skilled talent.

-Almost 40% of London’s future population and 60% of jobs are expected to be within walking distance of BRT.
-Since every transit trip starts and ends with active transportation (such as walking or biking), the BRT plan prioritizes pedestrian and cycling connections near BRT stops.
+Since every transit trip starts and ends with active transportation (such as walking or biking), the plans prioritizes pedestrian and cycling connections near rapid transit stops.
 London’s Cycling Master Plan, London ON Bikes, will focus on improving these connections.

 Why not light rail for London?

-Before BRT emerged as the recommended rapid transit technology, Council explored a range of options for London, including light rail.
+Before bus rapid transit emerged as the recommended rapid transit technology, Council explored a range of options for London, including light rail.
 Ridership needs, cost, construction-related impacts and economic benefits were among the factors considered.

 Light rail requires a higher ridership level, and, with a tunnel required to bypass the train tracks downtown, is more expensive than other transit options.
 There was also community concern about disruptions and business impacts.

-In July 2017, Council approved the Rapid Transit Master Plan, giving the green light to BRT and defining the BRT network.
+In July 2017, Council approved the Rapid Transit Master Plan, giving the green light to a bus rapid transit system and defining the network.